helloag-p/vibe-assignment/README.md

 A modern influencer search application built with **React**, **TypeScript**, **Vite**, **Tailwind CSS**, and **Zustand**.

-This project enhances the provided starter template by improving the UI/UX, replacing React Context with Zustand, fixing existing issues, implementing persistent profile selection, and optimizing the overall codebase.
+This project builds upon the provided starter template by improving the UI/UX, replacing React Context with Zustand, fixing existing issues, implementing persistent profile selection, and enhancing overall code quality and performance.

 ---